fbpx skip to Main Content

 Besides Organ Pipes Melbourne other famous examples of basalt columns around the world include Giant's Causeway in Northern Ireland, which is across the Atlantic from Fingal’s Cave on the Scottish island of Staffa – both which are included in the legend of Finn McCool.
 It's one of my bucket list places to visit in the world!

-For more hiking trails see Best Bushwalks near Melbourne for Kids
+Best Bushwalks near Melbourne for Kids

 Best short walks in Melbourne for families